NicoSeper89/Proyecto-Final-/README.md

 - Upload and edit posts.
 - View and filter posts from other users.
 - User profile page with editing options, posts, favourites and deleted posts lists.
-- Ranking sistem between users
+- Ranking sistem between users.
 - Admin panel to block or restore users, posts, and comments.
 - Link to validate the registration by mail.